torstenboettjer/sandbox/README.md

   };
 ```

-Packages load additional software packages with providing configuration options.
-Nix packages are listed at the [package directory](https://search.nixos.org/packages) and the command `nix-env -qaP` command provides a list incl. available attributes for sripts. `Override` and `overrideAttrs` functions enable engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
+Packages load additional software without providing configuration options.
+Nix packages are listed at the [package directory](https://search.nixos.org/packages) and the command `nix-env -qaP` provides a list incl. available attributes for sripting. `Override` and `overrideAttrs` functions enable engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
 Some packages use overrides for fine-tuning like a [fonts package](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) that allows to filter default list of fonts, what saves time and space.

 ```ǹix
   home.packages = with pkgs; [